tjmacke/dd_maps/html/gallery/README.txt

 1. Introduction.

 These files each contain a json object with at least one component, an object with key "geojson".
-Some files contain a second component, an object with key config which defines the a legend explaining the colors.
-As such the json files can not be view on a pure geojson viewer like geojson.io.
+Some files contain a second component, an object with key "config" which defines the a legend explaining the colors.
+As such the json files can not be viewed on a pure geojson viewer like geojson.io.
 To extract the geojson, use the script ext_geojson.sh:

 	./ext_geojson json-file > /tmp/geojgeon-file

-which will create a file w/o any legend that can be view with geojson.io.
+which will create a file w/o any legend that can be viewed with geojson.io.

 2. File descriptions.